 - Interest Rate Risk: The risk derived from unfavourable changes in interest rates and their consequent effect on the present value of an investment's future cash flows.
-Uncertainty concerning interest rate movements means that purchasers of fixedrate securities carry the risk of a fall in the prices of the securities if interest rates rise.
+Uncertainty concerning interest rate movements means that purchasers of fixed-rate securities carry the risk of a fall in the prices of the securities if interest rates rise.
 Interest rates can rise as well as fall.
-The value of a security, especially of a fixed coupon paying security (e.g. fixed-rate bonds), will worsen due to an interest rate increase everything else being equal, as the present value of all future cash flows of the security will be calculated using higher discounting rates (lower discounting factors).
-There are additional interest rate related risks in relation to floating rate instruments; future interest income on floating rate instruments (with coupons linked reference interest rate, e.g. 3-month Euribor) are unknown.
-However if interest rates rise. the future coupons of these instruments will rise too and vice versa.
-If the terms and conditions of the relevant instruments provide for frequent interest payment dates, investors are also exposed reinvestment risk.
+The value of a security, especially of a fixed coupon paying security (e.g. fixedrate bonds), will worsen due to an interest rate increase everything else being equal, as the present value of all future cash flows of the security will be calculated using higher discounting rates (lower discounting factors).
+There are additional interest rate related risks in relation to floating rate instruments; future interest income on floating rate instruments (with coupons linked to reference interest rate, e.g. 3-month Euribor) are unknown.
+However if interest rates rise, the future coupons of these instruments will rise too and vice versa.
+If the terms and conditions of the relevant instruments provide for frequent interest payment dates, investors are also exposed to the reinvestment risk.
 That is, investors may reinvest the interest income paid to them only at the prevailing relevant interest rates at the time of such payment, which could be lower. - Legal Risk: The risk that contracts of financial instruments do not include detailed and clear information on the financial instruments' characteristics and/or the obligations of the counterparties.
 In cases of ambiguity where arbitration is needed, the applicable legal framework will be utilized as determined by the relevant contractual terms.
-Legal risk arises in over-the-counter transactions, whereas in transactions in regulated markets the legal risk is almost eliminated. - Liquidity Risk: The risk of not being able to liquidate a financial instrument within a reasonable time at a price close to its current 'perceived' market price.
-The liquidity of an instrument is directly affected by the supply and demand for that instrument and also indirectly by other factors, including market disruptions (for example a disruption on the relevant exchange) or infrastructure issues, such as a lack of sophistication or disruption in the securities settlement process.
-Under certain trading conditions it may be difficult or impossible to liquidate or acquire a position.
+Legal risk arises in over-the-counter transactions, whereas in transactions in regulated markets the legal risk is almost eliminated.